nokia/ntt/docs/engine-trust.md

 mechanism, where "the stream closed" and "the stream is quiet" are otherwise indistinguishable.

-**Where we currently fail this test: the TCP port does not report a hang-up.**
-When the system under test closes the connection, `tcpport`'s read loop exits and the suite is told nothing — it waits out its guard timer, unable to distinguish a closed connection from a slow one.
-Only the *dial* is reported honestly; a mid-test close is a silence.
-The HTTP port has the answer already (`TransportError` with a `reason`), so the fix is the same
+**A worked example, including the awkward part.** Auditing ntt's own inbound paths against this test found the TCP port failing it: when the system under test closed the connection mid-run, the read loop exited and the suite was told nothing — it waited out its guard timer, unable to tell a hang-up from a slow answer.
+Only the *dial* was reported honestly.

-shape: a second inbound type.
-It is unbuilt because it changes the port's contract — a suite declaring `inout charstring` would need to declare the new type too, or find an unmatched value sitting in its queue — and that is a decision to take with a consumer rather than in the abstract.
-Recorded here rather than left implicit, because a rule the codebase states and does not follow is worse than no rule.
+It now says so, but the fix is shaped by a constraint worth recording.
+The obvious move — inject a `Disconnected` value the way the HTTP port injects `TransportError` — changes the contract of every suite that declared its port as `inout charstring`: a bare `p.receive` matches any message, so the new value would be silently consumed as data.
+Curing a silence by introducing a mis-typed match is a worse trade.

+So it is split by cost.
+The **warning is unconditional** — a human always learns a peer hung up while the port was mapped.
+The **inbound value is opt-in** (`WithDisconnectEvent`, or `report_disconnect := "true"` in a `.cfg`), for the suite that waits on pushes and needs to branch.
+Default behaviour is byte-identical to before.

+That is a compromise, not a clean application of the rule, and it is written down as one: a suite that does not opt in still cannot distinguish a hang-up from silence.
+The honest default would be to deliver the value always, and the reason we do not is compatibility with suites that already exist.

 ## What this means in practice